Health & Wellness Center FAQs

 It is the student's responsibility to discuss missed classes with his/her instructor(s).
 For more information, please review the full Medical Excuse Policy [pdf].

-Does the Health & Wellness Center provide mental health counseling?
+Does the Health & Wellness Center provide counseling services?

-The Health & Wellness Center has two full-time mental health counselors available by appointment, offering a number of mental health services.
+The Health & Wellness Center has two full-time mental health counselors available by appointment, offering a number of counseling services.
 There is no charge mental health counseling.

 If you feel you are in need of counseling, please don't hesitate to make an appointment.